michellejazmin/odin-library/README.md

 # Library App

-This is a project from [The Odin Project](https://www.theodinproject.com/lessons/node-path-javascript-library) with the purpose of applyying the concepts of objects, constructor functions and prototypal inheritance.
+This is a project from [The Odin Project](https://www.theodinproject.com/lessons/node-path-javascript-library) with the purpose of applying the concepts of objects, constructor functions and prototypal inheritance.